inkstitch/inkstitch/_docs/001-004-workflow.md

 ---
 ### Step 1: Sketch design or use an image

-First, I get an idea for what I want my finished product to look like.
-If I'm basing my design off an existing picture or graphic, I load it into Inkscape in its own layer.
-Some graphics are amenable to Inkscape's auto-tracing feature, especially if I simplify the image in GIMP first.
+When basing a design off an existing picture or graphic, load it into Inkscape in its own layer.
+Some graphics are amenable to Inkscape's [auto-tracing feature](https://inkscape.org/en/doc/tutorials/tracing/tutorial-tracing.html), especially if you simplify the image in a graphic editor first (e.g. with [GIMP](https://www.gimp.org/)).

+**Tipp:** If you have Linux and need to vectorize a stroke, you could make use of an other Inkscape plugin, which aims to do [centerline tracing](https://github.com/fablabnbg/inkscape-centerline-trace).
+For embroidery purposes it might only apply to simple shapes.
+{: .notice--info }

-After auto-tracing, I clean up the vector shapes, using "Simplify" and deleting nodes by hand when possible.
-My goal is to use as few Bezier curves as reasonably possible to represent the image.
+After tracing, clean up the vector shapes, using `Path > Simplify` (`Ctrl+L`) and deleting nodes by hand when possible.
+The goal is to use as few Bezier curves as reasonably possible to represent the image.

-If I need to trace an image by hand, I usually use the freehand drawing tool.
-This tool creates paths with a lot of Bezier nodes, so again, I'll simplify the curves as much as possible.
+When the image is needed to be traced by hand, use the freehand drawing tool.
+This tool creates paths with a lot of Bezier nodes, so again, simplify the curves as much as possible.

 Working with an existing SVG image can save a ton of time, so consider using Google image search with the filter set to SVG.

-For text, choose a font carefully.
+**Tipp:** For text, choose a font carefully.
 It's quite hard to make satin look good when it's 1mm wide or narrower.
 Sans-serif fonts tend to be the easiest.
 For text smaller than 4mm tall, you'll have a very difficult time making lowercase letters look good, so consider block-caps.
 Cursive/script fonts can work well, but it's not going to be as easy as you think.
-I find that I spend the most time on text by far.
+{: .notice--info }

 ### Step 2: Plan stitch path and color changes